SantoriniDave.com

 1. Santorini Dave The Hotel Expert

 You seem to have your heart set on Zakynthos but I have to say it’s not a good use of time for a sort-of overrated payoff.
-Your time is much better spent (in my opinion) seeing another Greek island in the cyclades (maybe taking a ferry to Naxos or Paros sitting outside on the deck drinking a bottle of wine) rather than taking a bus and connecting flights.
+I think your time is much better spent (in my opinion) seeing another Greek island in the cyclades (maybe taking a ferry to Naxos or Paros sitting outside on the deck drinking a bottle of wine) rather than taking a bus and connecting flights.
 Zakynthos and Santorini/Mykonos are on opposite sides of the country and the only way from one to the other is by flying (or some combination of bus and ferry).
 So, my recommendation is to consider spending those Zakynthos days in Naxos, Paros, Milos, or some other Cycladic island.

-15. Turkey and Greek Islands Itinerary
+18. Turkey and Greek Islands Itinerary

 Dear Dave,